sifrr/sifrr/packages/browser/sifrr-dom/README.md

   baseUrl: ''
 }
 // Requires Sifrr.Fetch
-Sifrr.Dom.load('custom-tag', config = { url, js });
+Sifrr.Dom.load('custom-tag', config = { url, js: true });
 // If url is given in config, custom-tag element is loaded from that url, else
 // custom-tag element is loaded from ${baseUrl}/elements/custom/tag.html
 // or ${baseUrl}/elements/custom/tag.js if html gives 404
 //
-// set js to true if element file is js instead of html
+// set js to false if element file is html instead of js
 ```

 2. As module - js elements only